toddhodes/amazonaws/README.md

 amazonaws
 =========

-stop-stop checkout of various aws tools, and, a script to setup a load-balanced pair of tomcats
+- one-stop checkout of various aws tools
+- script to setup a elastic load-balanced (ELB) pair of tomcat servers
+- Makefile running an elastic map-reduce (EMR) on some data files